 7. Build and commission the Integral Storage Facility for RAW in Jaslovské Bohunice by the end of 2018

-In 2017, the construction of the Integral Storage Facility for RAW was completed, the commissioning was based on the ÚJD SR Decision dated 10 October 2017 and the approval decision and permit for use was issued.
+In 2017, the construction of the Integral Storage Facility for RAW was completed and the licence for operation was issued in 2017.
 The task is fulfilled.

-8. Build a new storage capacity for SNF by the end of 2020
+8. Build a new storage capacity for SNF